janchj/slspress-examples/simple-crud-example/README.md

-# Simple CRUD example
+# Calling other lambdas using SNS

-CRUD example using serverless, slspress and AWS.
+Example using serverless, slspress and AWS.

 ## Prerequisites